Crema Data · 2026

 States

 About this data.All figures are pulled from Crema's database of active, non-hidden specialty coffee shops as of May 2026.
 Shop counts, ratings, and review totals are sourced from the Google Places API.
 Tags are a combination of AI inference and Google attribute data.
-Cities with fewer than 5 shops are excluded from city-level rankings.
+Chain comparison figures (Starbucks, Dunkin) are based on publicly reported US location counts as of 2025.
+Per capita figures use 2020 US Census city proper populations.
 Data refreshes with each deploy.